ricacostt/100-days-of-code/log.md

 ## Day 70: November 20, 2022

 Practise on both Back-End with Colin & Json Today!
 We met here in Cambridge, and we spent around 5 hours to build from scratch a full-stack app by learning from each other, solve issues and put all the pieces together!
 I had a great time with them and we learnt a lot.
 Back-End & Front-end are not quite linked in the app😆(matter of time 🕓).

+## Day 71: November 21, 2022

+WEEK'S GROUP PROJECT - GRANCHIO
+Day 1
+After a quick walkthrough of the project guidelines this week, I met my team.
+Together we made a draft of the Team Manifesto to ensure we felt we were in a safe environment for the project's duration.

+The first step was to understand the user, in this case: us boot campers.
+It was easy to "put ourselves in our shoes" and identify possible problems or needs to improve our overall experience during the Bootcamp.

+We started the day by creating user personas & user stories.
+We then followed the Disney method for the ideation phase.
+We spent a lot of time in each room because there were so many different ideas.
+It wasn't easy to filter them and fit them into our time to deliver an MVP product ((we used dot voting for the final decision).

+Once We chose the theme, we built the digital wireframes and lo-fi prototypes.

+Then we focused on building the component tree mapping, trying to find states to subdivide smart and dumb components.

+We then do the API planning table for the requests our back end will handle and a Diagram of what tables your database will contain.

+Everything was mapped via the project management kanban board on Trello to break the plan down and prioritise the tasks.